TELEPHONE No. 88

 Circuit Diagram - N188 (dated 1917).
 The NTC version predates the diagram by at least 5 years.

 Made by British Ericsson, their model AC300.
-The Municipals purchased their telephones from Ericsson in Norway as the UK refused to supply them.
+The Municipals purchased their telephones directly from L. M. Ericsson in Sweden as the UK refused to supply them.

 1 x Cord, Instrument No. 604 or 606.